veillette/physics-book/contents/ch7WorkEnergyAndPowerInHumans.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-Using data from [Figure](#import-auto-id1921441), calculate the daily energy needs of a person who sleeps for 7.00 h, walks for 2.00 h, attends classes for 4.00 h, cycles for 2.00 h, sits relaxed for 3.00 h, and studies for 6.00 h.
+Using data from [Table 2](#table2), calculate the daily energy needs of a person who sleeps for 7.00 h, walks for 2.00 h, attends classes for 4.00 h, cycles for 2.00 h, sits relaxed for 3.00 h, and studies for 6.00 h.
 (Studying consumes energy at the same rate as sitting in class.)

 </div>
 </div>

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
 What is the efficiency of a subject on a treadmill who puts out work at the rate of 100 W while consuming oxygen at the rate of 2.00 L/min?
-(Hint: See [Figure](#import-auto-id1921441).)
+(Hint: See [Table 2](#table2).)

 </div>
 <div class="solution" markdown="1">